Dimitris Volonakis

-Dimitris Volonakis (Δημήτρης Βολονάκης; born 27 February 1967) is a Greek former professional footballer of Australian descent who played as defender and the current manager of Kalymnikos.
+Dimitris Volonakis (Δημήτρης Βολονάκης; born 27 February 1967) is a former professional footballer who played as defender and the current manager of Kalymnikos.
+Born in Australia, he represented Greece internationally.

 Club career

 Volonakis started sports in the infrastructure sections of the Greek-speaking team Kingsford Megisty and at the age of 12 he immigrated with his parents to Kalymnos.
-He initially played at Kalymniakos and in 1984 he moved to the amateurs of AEK Athens.
+He initially played at Kalymniakos and in 1984 he moved to the reserve team of AEK Athens.

 He successfully competed in the youth and youth departments and in 1987 the manager of the men's team, Todor Veselinović gave him the opportunity to play in the first team of AEK.
 The following season the new manager, Dušan Bajević used in just one time.
+On 23 July 1989 he was loaned at Diagoras for a season.

-In the summer of 1989 season he played on loan at Diagoras and the following season he signed at Egaleo for the next three seasons, where he won the promotion to the second division in 1991.
+In the following season he left AEK on 15 July 1990 and he signed for Egaleo.
+There, he played for three seasons and won the promotion to the second division in 1991.
 Afterwards, he played for 6 months at Olympiacos Volos and returned to Egaleo and in the 1995 he moved to Atromitos playing for a season.
 He continued his career playing for a season at Ialysos, Egaleo, Leonidio, Achaiki and finished his career at Akarnanikos Fytion in 2001.